J.D. Fox Micro Resource Center

 The Microsoft Baseline Security Analyzer is a basic tool to get started evaluating and improving the security configuration of Microsoft products, such as Microsoft Windows Server.

-DNS Vulnerability Tests
+DNS Vulnerability Test

 Run this simple online test to see if your Internet connection is vulnerable to a flaw in the DNS system that was uncovered a few years ago.
 This particular flaw resides not in your computer, but in the DNS servers your computer relies on for your Internet connection to work properly.
 These DNS servers are either owned by your Internet Service Provider (ISP) or your business network.
 The flaw, if present, makes it possible for criminals to direct your computer to imposter web sites (such as one that looks exactly like your banking site) and collect your password when you try to log in.